Jason-Ahmed-123/week9-readme-generator/README.md

   # README Generator

   ## Description:
-  # This is an automatic README file generator, that is created by the user answering questions.
+  # A simple README markdown file generator, that creates a README based on user answers to automatic questions.

   ## Installation steps (if neccessary):
-  # None
+  # none

   ## User instructions (if neccessary):
-  # Simply answer the questions as they are presented.
+  # Simple answer the questions as you are prompted.

   ## Credits:
-  # Me!
+  # Jason Ahmed

   ## License:
   # MIT

+  ## GitHub username:
+  # Jason-Ahmed-123

+  ## E-mail address:
+  # jason_ahmed@yahoo.com